im3sanger/dndscv/README.md

 Note
 ----
-Beta version.
-New functionalities will soon be added to this R package, including support for other genome assemblies or species and to allow flexible inferences of selection on input fasta files.
+New functionalities will soon be added to this R package, including support for other human genome assemblies and other species.

 Installation
 --------